-The results of weakly supervised cross-database experiments are listed in Table IV, V and VI.
-The proposed method outperforms RBM-P and RAN with highest average F1 score in all cross-database experiments.
-This demonstrates the better generalization ability of the proposed method which successfully utilizes the auxiliary face synthesis task for AU recognition.
-The CK+ and MMI databases are databases of six basic emotions setting, while the UNBC database only contains pain or no pain expression.
-The biases between the CK+ and MMI databases are much less than biases between the UNBC database and the CK+ or MMI database.
-Thus, we can see that the experimental results in Table IV are generally higher than the results in the Table V and VI.
+The results of weakly supervised cross-database experiments are listed in Tables IV, V, and VI.
+The proposed method outperforms RBM-P and RAN, with the highest average F1 scores in all cross-database experiments.
+This demonstrates the superior generalization ability of the proposed method, which successfully utilizes the auxiliary face synthesis task to improve AU recognition.

-The cross-database experiments that train or test on the UNBC database are difficult scenarios for AU recognition due to the big database biases.
-The proposed method performs best in the experiments that train on the CK+ and MMI databases and test on the UNBC database, which further demonstrates that the proposed method can be more easily generalized to other databases that are very different from the training set.
+The experimental results in Table IV are generally higher than the results in Tables V and VI.
+The CK+ and MMI databases incorporate six basic emotions, while the UNBC database only contains pain or no pain expressions.
+The biases between the CK+ and MMI databases are much less than biases between the UNBC database and the CK+ or MMI databases.
+The cross-database experiments that train or test on the UNBC database are difficult scenarios for AU recognition due to these biases.
+The proposed method performs best in the experiments that train on the CK+ and MMI databases and test on the UNBC database, which further demonstrates that the proposed method can be more easily generalized to other databases, even when they are very different from the training set.
 The proposed method performs worse than HTL in the experiments that train on the UNBC database.
-This is because HTL trains on another large-scale facial expression database of six basic emotions setting.
-The proposed method still performs better than RBM-P and RAN, which only trains on the UNBC database as we do.
+This is because HTL trains on another large-scale facial expression database of six basic emotions.
+The proposed method still performs better than RBM-P and RAN, which also only train on the UNBC database.

-In addition, we also compare the proposed method with SVM, which trains with fully AU-labeled data, and we achieve better performances in all scenarios.
-The completely data-driven learning manner of SVM limits its generalization ability, while we learn AU classifier with domain knowledge but not ground truth AU labels.
+We also compare the proposed method with SVM, which trains with fully AU-labeled data.
+The proposed method achieves better performances in all scenarios.
+The completely data-driven learning manner of SVM limits its generalization ability, while the proposed method learns the AU classifier with domain knowledge but not ground truth AU labels.

-Semi-supervised AU recognition
+Semi-Supervised AU Recognition

-The results of semi-supervised within database experiments on three databases are shown as Figure 4.
+The results of semi-supervised within-database experiments on three databases are shown as Figure 4.
 From Figure 4, we can obtain the following observations:

-First, the proposed method performs best in all scenarios, except for the experiment with missing rate 0.6 on the CK+ database, the proposed method is only worse than RBM-P. This demonstrates the proposed method successfully leverages the auxiliary face synthesis task to improve the performance of AU recognition.
+First, the proposed method performs best in all scenarios except for the experiment on the CK+ database with a missing rate of 0.6, in which RBM-P achieves the best performance.
+This demonstrates that the proposed method successfully leverages the auxiliary face synthesis task to improve the performance of AU recognition.